 Truth be told, it’s incredibly complex to cost out cloud projects.

 Now, isn’t it tempting to take that cloud brochure back out of the recycling bin?

 Selecting a cloud provider isn’t as straightforward as you would hope.
 It’s not possible to recommend X over Y simply because it all depends on how you want to use the cloud.
-Enterprises have different requirements over small/medium sized businesses and startups just like different IT solutions sometimes just fit better in different cloud environments.
+Enterprises have different requirements over small/medium-sized businesses and startups, like different IT solutions sometimes just fit better in different cloud environments.

 Now that you know a little more about cloud it’s time to explore.
 Most cloud providers offer free trials or credits and even no-cost online training.
 Take the time to become familiar with each provider and then base a decision on what works best for you.

-To help public servants learn more, we have put together the first in a pilot series of cloud offerings with industry leaders.
+To help public servants become more familiar with using the cloud, we have put together the first in a pilot series of cloud offerings with industry leaders.
 Getting Started with Cloud Computing equips public servants with the confidence and expertise required to use cloud services to meet the needs of citizens.
 Amazon Web Services (AWS) in collaboration with CSPS Digital Academy, will deliver an introductory virtual program designed for Government.
 Public sector employees will learn about cloud computing concepts, the cloud value proposition, use cases and the different services available through the AWS cloud.
 This is a first step in a learning path towards cloud certification and Train The Trainer opportunities for departments.
-This offering will take place July 6-9 2020 and be offered at two times (9-12 EST and 1-4 EST) to accommodate learners from coast to coast.
+This offering will take place in October 2020.
 GC employees, register here.
-For those outside the GC who would like to attend, use this external registration link.